Davide Rebellin Talks – 30 Seasons A Pro & Still Racing

 2nd in the Olympics – Then…

 He took a silver medal in the Beijing Olympic road race but was subsequently declassed for returning a positive sample.
 He was suspended and the Italian Federation tried to sue him and have him imprisoned for his misdemeanour – but he successfully defended himself against those potential punishments.
-But he came back and is still racing for Sovac at 47 years-of-age, when I interviewed Pole, Tomasz Marczynski, a team mate of Rebellin’s at CCC a year or two ago he said of the Italian; “I don’t know many cyclists like him; he’s 100% professional at all times – a really good example for young riders.”
+But he came back and is still racing at 49 (50 in August 2021) years-of-age, when I interviewed Pole, Tomasz Marczynski, a team mate of Rebellin’s at CCC a year or two ago he said of the Italian; “I don’t know many cyclists like him; he’s 100% professional at all times – a really good example for young riders.”

 PEZ: Thank you for agreeing to speak to us, Davide – we know Davide the cyclist, what about Davide the man?

 Davide Rebellin: I only discovered myself as a “man” a few years ago.
 This seems quite strange when I think about it but I only used to see myself as a cyclist with no room for the man that I really am.
 With the tribulations of life I come to realise that beneath the cyclist, I was also a man, with other feelings than those linked to cycling.
 I have to give thanks to my wife for this, Fanfan who I met on the bike about eight years ago on my training roads around Monaco, we have been married since 2014.
 I respect my job, my metier, my passion, my schedule is entirely dedicated to my work; but I came to like myself as the man I am before liking myself as a cyclist, which helped me a lot to find my identity.

 PEZ: What do you do away from the bike?